Dear Sender,

 - A corporation steals or buys immense amounts of data, and then trains a "foundation model" on that data to predict what the average thing to say next in a context would be.

 - Those models are super fun and interesting, but will also say dangerous or harmful things.
 So corporations create a facade of human-likeness in both interactions and politeness by paying humans to train additional data "attractors" usually called "guard rails."
-These basically make it more likely you'll get your predicted text from an appropriate part of the foundation model.
-They can also be programmed to do other things like websearches to get more up to date information.
+These basically make it more likely you'll get your predicted text from an "appropriate" part of the foundation model.
+They can also be programmed to do other things like Websearches to get more up-to-date information.

-- Then the corporation keeps some data about you and your interactions, and starts customising the text predictions so that they not only are influenced by your immediate prompts, but by things you've said before, and maybe that other people like you have seen before.
+- Then the corporation keeps some data about you and your interactions, and starts customising the text predictions so that they not only are influenced by your immediate prompts, but by things you've said before, and maybe that other people like you have said before.

 yours,